 We’ve been hearing a lot about introverts lately, but what about the non-introverts, often incorrectly only described as extroverts?
-(Read to the end to see the other kind that’s often omitted.)
+(Read to the end to see the other kind that’s often omitted from discourse.)

 It’s often estimated that there are a lot more extroverts than introverts.
 Why doesn’t anyone write a bestselling book about them?
 Could it be that the champions of this population are just too busy talking?